zeruhur/loner/en/loner_v3.md

 - **The Goal** defines what your character is actively working toward.
 - **The Motive** explains why they pursue it.
-- **The Nemesis** is what stands in their way—this can be a person, an organization, or even an abstract force.
+- **The Nemesis** is what stands in their way — this can be a person, an organization, or even an abstract force.

 Since *Loner* is an emergent storytelling game, these should be chosen **based on the setting, tone, and first moments of play** rather than from a random generator.